Engineering on a Global Scale

 “The alternative design stage is our core contribution,” states Lizcano.
 “It will also lead to the most financially challenging phase, which is securing funds for implementation.
 The knowledge of our team and their time contributions will help us reach our goals.”

 The EWB organization as a whole commits to a community program for five years, which is the current time commitment for EWB-NE professionals in Malagana.
 Lizcano says the focus of the next trip will be sharing the proposed design alternatives.
-She hopes the trip will take place this summer so that the community can apply for Colombian government funds by October.

 “There’s still plenty of work to be done in Malagana.
 I’m committed to this program and would love to see this project through,” declares Johnston.